Skip to main content

 Can I complete publication after the 120-day deadline?

 Yes.
-File your Certificate of Publication with affidavits (even late) and the suspension is annulled.
-There is no separate penalty beyond the suspension itself — the process and cost are the same whether you're on time or years late.
+Section 206 contemplates late completion: filing the Certificate of Publication with affidavits (even after day 120) annuls the prior suspension under the statute.
+There is no separate penalty beyond the suspension itself — the process and cost are the same whether completed within the window or years later.

 Is this requirement unique to New York?